 - (1) The Project is located in Kings and Queens counties, and will provide protection to coastal areas in these counties as well as southwestern Nassau County. - (2) The Jamaica Bay Ecological Restoration and Research Team reports (Tanacredi et al, 2002) observed many different types of vegetative, fish, bird, and other wildlife species.
-These species are discussed in the Draft Integrated General Reevaluation Report and Environmental Impact Statement (DGRR/EIS) in section 2.3 - (3) Physical, biological, and chemical parameters that will be improved and/or increased by the Project include protection of coastal habitat and associated wildlife and habitat and erosion control. - (4) Dredging would be a potential activity to impact offshore coastal habitat, while beachfront renourishment, groins, and seawalls will require filling along the coastline and may impact nearshore benthic and fish habitat.
-However, all work will utilize best management practices to limit impacts to offshore benthic and fish communities. - (5) The quantitative basis used to rate the habitat is provided in the DGRR/EIS section 7.0.
+These species are discussed in the Revised Draft Integrated General Reevaluation Report and Environmental Impact Statement (RDGRR/EIS). - (3) Physical, biological, and chemical parameters that will be improved and/or increased by the Project include protection of coastal habitat and associated wildlife and habitat and erosion control. - (4) Dredging would be a potential activity to impact offshore coastal habitat, while beachfront renourishment, groins, and seawalls will require filling along the coastline and may impact nearshore benthic, fish and bird habitat.
+However, all work will utilize best management practices to limit impacts to offshore benthic and fish communities. - (5) The quantitative basis used to rate the habitat is provided in the RDGRR/EIS.

-FLOODING AND EROSION HAZARDS POLICIES
+3 FLOODING AND EROSION HAZARDS POLICIES

 Buildings and other structures will be sited in the coastal area so as to minimize damage to property and the endangering of human lives caused by flooding and erosion.
-(Questions 1a, 1b, and 2b)
+(Ouestions 1a, 1b, and 2b)

-The Project will result in large physical changes to more than two acres of the Atlantic shorefronts of Rockaway and Jamaica Bay.
+The Project will result in physical changes to the Atlantic shorefront and the Back Bay of Jamaica Bay, Rockaway.
 The Project is also located in a federally-designated flood hazard area.
-However, the Project is designed to protect coastal resources in these areas through a combination of constructed seawalls, groins, and beach renourishment.
-Therefore, the Project will minimize damage to property and endangerment of human lives caused by flooding and erosion from coastal storms similar to Hurricane Sandy.
+However, the Project is designed to protect coastal resources in these areas through a combination of seawalls, groins, floodwalls, bulkheads, nature-based non-structural features and beach renourishment.
+Therefore, the Project will minimize damage to property and reduce the risk to human lives caused by flooding and erosion from coastal storms similar to Hurricane Sandy.